Segmentation-Free Streaming Machine Translation: Results

 The proposed SegFree system clearly outperforms the DS-RoBERTa systems at mid and high latencies, and performs similarly to the best DS-RoBERTa system at low latencies.
 The SegFree system achieves this quality improvement by having access to the original source stream and letting the MT system take the decision where the segment delimiter should be placed.
 Moreover, the SegFree system achieves these results consistently, whereas the DS approach needs multiple segmenters with different $w$ in order to stay competitive.
 This highlights another advantage of moving beyond a segmenter system, as the latency of the translation only depends on the policy of the MT system.
+The WindowRetrans system is far behind the performance of both the SegFree and the best DS-RoBERTa system.
+The results for WindowRetrans with $w=16$ and $w=20$ are not included in Figure~\ref{fig:Europarl_ST_dev} as they had even worse latency-quality trade-off.
+The configuration with $w=8$ was selected for further evaluation.

-After performing hyperparameter exploration on the Europarl-ST dev set, the DS-RoBERTa, DS-Oracle and SegFree systems were evaluated on the selected test sets.
+After performing hyperparameter exploration on the Europarl-ST dev set, the DS-RoBERTa, DS-Oracle, WindowRetrans and SegFree systems were evaluated on the selected test sets.
 Figure~\ref{fig:test_combined} reports BLEU vs. AL results, from left to right, on the English to German Europarl-ST and MuST-C test sets, and the German to English Europarl-ST test set.
 Statistical significance tests using bootstrap resampling~\cite{koehn-2004-statistical,post-2018-call} were conducted to test whether differences between systems were significant, with 1000 bootstrap resamples per test.
+Each system was compared with each other system within $\pm 0.3$ AL.

 For the English to German Europarl-ST test set, the SegFree outperforms the DS-RoBERTa system by a wide margin.
 There is a gap of around 2 BLEU points across all latency regimes, and this gap grows up to 2.6 BLEU when comparing the best results (34.6 BLEU points for SegFree and 32.0 BLEU points for DS-RoBERTa).
 The SegFree is 1.1 BLEU points behind the DS-Oracle system at medium latencies (AL$\simeq$5), and this difference decreases at higher latencies (0.5 BLEU points for AL$\simeq$9).
 BLEU differences across systems were statistically significant.